 For this knitting pattern I will direct you to this lovely lady named Bonnie who has one of the best knitting instructions for how to knit a turtleback sweater.

 Yarn: Patons Classic Wool Medium Worsted, Color - Emerald

 Needles: Size 8 (5.00 mm) (I only used one set of needles and just kept knitting haha)

 Gauge: Approximately 4 sts per inch.
 (Note: Gauge is not too important however you will need to have a rough idea of your gauge in order to make a size that fits you)

-So what would a rough idea be for knitting this sweater?
 I would just take a quick measurement of the widest part of your body and multiply it by your stitches per inch.
 Although it isn't necessary you could also add one extra inch to make it even more comfortable.